 Results showed that only football players and wrestlers were significantly more likely to get involved in a serious fight than other athletes.
 In fact, they were 40% more likely to be aggressive, even off the field.
 Athletes of other sports showed no association with aggression.

 In other words, football and wrestling are both extremely high-contact sports that require aggression in order to win.
 In the former, players must do their best to prevent opposing teammates from advancing down the field—whether it’s tackling, hitting, or otherwise blocking the players.
-Though “cheap shots” (deliberately injuring another player, especially when he’s defenseless) are forbidden, players don’t always listen.
+Though cheap shots (deliberately injuring another player, especially when he’s defenseless) are forbidden, players don’t always listen.
 At the same time, wrestling might even be more aggressive, since there’s not even a ball in the equation, just bodies.
-The very essence of the sport is to bring your opponent down.
+The purpose of the sport is to take your opponnent to the mat and pin them, which requires aggression.

 Correlation vs. Causation